Home Insurance

 Odds of Being Burgled in Your Area

-According to data from the 2020 ONS Crime Survey, 1 in 100 homes in the UK are burgled each year (this includes all burglary incidents, including attempted burglaries).
+According to data from the 2024 ONS Crime Survey, close to 1 in 100 homes in the UK are burgled each year (this includes all burglary incidents, including attempted burglaries).
 But the rate varies a lot depending on where you live.
-Greater Manchester is the worst hit, with 15.9 in every 1,000 homes facing a burglary incident each year.
-The capital is not far behind; the Metropolitan Police reported a rate of 14.8 burglary incidents per 1,000 households in London.
+South Yorkshire is one of the worst areas, with 13.7 of every 1,000 homes facing a burglary incident each year.
+In London, the Metropolitan Police reported a rate of 10.4 burglary incidents per 1,000 households in London.

 Chart showing the most popular times of day for residential burglaries